 When it comers to food, we humans live in a paradox these days.
 In the West, there’s too much food — as long as one has money with which to buy it — and because of that excess, we begin to look like the Michelin Man or the Pillsbury Doughboy.
-And on the flip side lies true hunger and its cousin, starvation, usually in Africa and other places where money, transportation, and just plain decent soil (not to mention rain) persistent in short supply.
+And on the flip side lies true hunger and its cousin, starvation, usually in Africa and other places where money, transportation, and just plain decent soil (not to mention rain) persist in short supply.

 Hunger and starvation pose complications, and always have been there throughout the sweep of human history.